BunnyEncoder20/nestjs-study/README.md

-# nestjs-study
+# Nestjs Study

-- For my nest js framework studying and expeirmentations
+- For learning and experimenting with the Nestjs Framework.
-- I Better copy this repo at work.
+- Need to clone this on work machine also